proxmox/ceph/ceph/doc/man/8/ceph.rst

         ceph osd pool application rm <pool-name> <app> <key>

-Subcommand ``set`` assosciates or updates, if it already exists, a key-value pair with the given application for the given pool.
+Subcommand ``set`` associates or updates, if it already exists, a key-value pair with the given application for the given pool.

 Usage::